-

 Presentation: From Silos to Strategy: Building Service-Centric Dashboards for Smarter Public Sector Decision-Making

-Alexis Bruneau - Team Lead & Senior Data Scientist - Transport Canada
+Alexis Bruneau - Senior Data Scientist - Transport Canada

 - What challenges or opportunities led to the decision to build centralized service dashboards in your organization?